Guacamayo/meta-gir/README.md

 Of these, the first one is most often needed (and holds the usual, colon separated, extra path to be used by the tools when resolving shared libs).

+If you wish to add gir packages to an image via EXTRA_IMAGE_FEATURES, you need to define the complementary glob somewhere suitable:

+   COMPLEMENTARY_GLOB[gir-pkgs] = '*-gir'

+You can then use 'gir-pkgs' as a standard image feature, and you will almost certainly want to add 'gir-pkgs' to SDKIMAGE_FEATURES as well.

 TODO
 ----